 University Counseling Center

-For all in-person services, we require students to wear a mask and comply with university guidelines for physical distancing and contamination control.
-All therapists at the UCC will be wearing masks and practicing the same protective actions.
+For all in-person services, we require students to wear a mask when appropriate and comply with university guidelines for physical distancing and contamination control.
+All therapists at the UCC will be practicing the same protective actions.

 We offer a range of online services, including workshops, mindfulness classes, consultation and tele-therapy.
 While some of these services are available to any interested student, tele-therapy may not be available to students for whom this modality is not appropriate.
 You can discuss options with a therapist in consultation and determine what’s best for you.